HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 The section identifies the business needs including specific user stories outlining the health care surveys reporting data exchange needs.

 #### Business Need
 The purpose of the Health Care Surveys Content Implementation Guide (IG) is to identify the hospital (e.g., emergency department (ED), inpatient care) and ambulatory care data that will be extracted from Data Sources (e.g., Electronic Health Records (EHR), clinical data repository) via Fast Healthcare Interoperability Resources (FHIR®) Application Programming Interfaces (APIs) and sent to a system hosted at the federal level.
-This use case will help define how electronic data can be used in automated data collection, reducing burden for the healthcare provider and data source with the goal of increasing the submission of timely quality health care data to the National Center for Health Statistics (NCHS).
-In the past ambulatory (manual medical record abstraction) and hospital (claims) data collection methods have been burdensome for providers, lack in clinical richness, and are inefficient for NCHS.
+This use case will help define how electronic data can be used in automated data collection thereby, reducing burden for the healthcare provider and data source (e.g. EHR system)with the goal of increasing the submission of timely quality health care data to the National Center for Health Statistics (NCHS).
+Historically, the predominate ambulatory and hospital  data collection methods have,been burdensome for providers due to manual processes,  with data lacking in the desired clinical richness and quality.
 The HL7 Clinical Document Architecture (CDA®) R2 Implementation Guide: National Health Care Surveys Release 1, Draft Standard for Trial Use (DSTU) Release 1.2 - US Realm, 2016, and HL7® CDA® R2 Implementation Guide: National Health Care Surveys (NHCS), R1 STU Release 3.1 - US Realm are available-as a standards-based measure as well as a Promoting Interoperability (PI) and Merit-Based Incentive Payment System (MIPS) measure for hospitals and providers.
 (PI) and MIPS measure-data submission option for providers.
 These CDA IGs have improved NCHS EHR data submissions, but some providers have found it burdensome and NCHS has identified some data quality issues in submissions using the CDA standard.

-Utilizing this IG, which is tightly aligned with the United States Core Date for Interoperability (USCDI) V3.0/US Core Profiles V6.1.0 for electronic reporting will increase the response rate of sampled hospitals and ambulatory health care providers to the National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS) over other data collection approaches.
-This will also increase the volume, quality, completeness, and timeliness of the data submitted to the NHCS National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS).
-This reporting approach via automated means (without provider involvement) will reduce the burden associated with survey participation and reduce costs associated with recruiting hospital and ambulatory health care providers.
+This IG is in alignment with the United States Core Date for Interoperability (USCDI) V3.0, US Core Profiles V6.1.0 and HTI-1.

+This FHIR IG references a framework for FHIR reporting based on the eCR Now framework automating the reporting of encounters closed for 48 hours.
+This automated reporting will increase the response rate of sampled hospitals and ambulatory health care providers to the National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS), respectively, over other data collection approaches.
+This reporting approach via automated means (without provider involvement) reduces the burden associated with survey participation and reduce costs associated with recruiting hospital and ambulatory health care providers.
+This will also increase the volume, quality, completeness, and timeliness of the data submitted to the NHCS and the NAMCS.

 #### Goals of the Use Case

-This use case builds on the work already done by the eCR Now FHIR app with the goal of automating reporting of health surveys data while reducing the burden on health care providers.
+This use case builds on the work already done by the eCR Now FHIR app with the goal of automating reporting of health surveys data, while reducing the burden on health care providers and modernizing workflows.
 Providers can use the eCR Now FHIR App (Health Care Surveys) or develop their own vendor-developed solution to meet the requirements of this IG.
 Providers already in production with the eCR program may be able to leverage some of the work done for the eCR Now use case.

 The goals of the Health Care Survey submission use case include:
 * Increase the response rate of sampled hospitals and ambulatory health care providers to the NHCS and the NAMCS.